TripSit/TripBot/README.md

 ### Setup project
 1) Install the project (npm install)
-- There is a database file called global/utils/database.ts that is used for all connections to the database
 2) Run the postgres-test file to make sure everything is working! (npm run postgres-test)

 ## Postgres notes